 Enneagram Triads Summary

-The three Enneagram Triads consisting of the Heart Triad, Head Triad, and Gut Triad can show you how to become a better person by presenting you the raw reality of your:
+The three Enneagram Triads consisting of the Heart Triad, Head Triad, and Gut Triad, can help you to become a more honest, reflective, and healthy person by presenting you with the raw reality of your:

-Understanding the enneagram triads can help you identify your core emotions and motivations.
+Understanding the Enneagram Triads can help you identify your core emotions and motivations.
 The purpose of each enneagram type recognizing detrimental attributes is to move toward growth so that you can flourish.
-Every person has their own struggles, so the best course of action is to focus on and care for yourself instead of others’ actions.
+Every person has struggles, so the best course of action is to focus on and care for yourself instead of others’ actions.

 For More Helpful Enneagram Resources & Blog Posts: